CCRI-Cyberknights/stemday_2025/07_Extract _from_Binary/README.txt

 💡 What to Do:
 1. Run the interactive script (`analyze_binary.sh`) to help you extract strings from the binary.
 2. Inspect the output.
-Look for strings that match this format: `CCRI-XXXX-YYYY`.
+Look for strings that match this format: `CCRI-AAAA-1111`.
 3. One of them is the real flag.
 Use your best judgment to pick the correct one.

 📦 Files Included: